Walk the Walls

 Many comments have been made on the way the railway pioneer has his back to the Main Railway Station.
 At his feet are four occupations which endorse the success of the North East at that time.
 The railway engineer, the track-layer, the coal miner and the blacksmith.

-Whilst on the traffic island (monument area) you will see in front of you on Westgate Road the Wetherspoons Pub and the graveyard of St.John's Church.
+Whilst on the traffic island (monument area) you will see in front of you on Westgate Road the Wetherspoons Pub and the left of the pub graveyard of St.John's Church.
 You need to be (safely) on the same side of the road as the Church.
 Cross over and visit the Church.

 St. John's Church 15C (added to in 1848)